trackerlog/jsapi4-workshop/README.md

 ## Releases

 The [releases](https://github.com/esride-nik/jsapi4-workshop/releases) stand for different development stages.
-Learn how to build up from a simple template using JSAPI 4.x and TypeScript,
+Learn how to build up from a simple template using JSAPI 4.x and TypeScript...
 * adding layers and default widgets
 * adding a SceneView and synchronizing it with the MapView by using the Accessor and Promises
 * create a class-based app and a view factory learn advanced TypeScript features
 * implement a custom widget
-* create a popup using images that are attached to features
+* create a popup using images that are attached to features.